 Hammerhead Karoo 2 Review

-So good to look at, so full of features and with the best screen any lycra-wearer can ever want to own but its battery life is ‘only’ good, not ‘great’; that’s the Hammerhead Karoo 2 and this is my review of it, warts and all.
+So good to look at, so full of features, a good battery and with the best screen any lycra-wearer can ever want to own, that’s the Hammerhead Karoo 2 and this is my review of it, warts and all.

 Hammerhead’s new performance bikenav ticked all the boxes that weren’t ticked in the original version and then went back over the boxes that were already ticked and added some extra-thick, super-sized green ticks.
 The new Karoo 2 is now more compact, faster, has an even better screen and a wholly new audio beeper!
-The onboard SIM can now be 4G and some of you will love the USB-B charging and beefed-up storage capacity for maps, there is some seriously good tech inside.
+The onboard SIM can now be 4G and some of you will love the USB-C charging and beefed-up storage capacity for maps, there is some market-leading tech inside it.

 Hammerhead Karoo 2 Review Summary

 I’ve put the review highlights into this summary of my time with the Hammerhead Karoo 2, please scroll further down for plenty more detail.
-Buying via the Hammerhead banners supports the work here with a small commission which keeps this site firing on all cylinders and keeps giving you the free content, thank you.
+Buying via the Hammerhead banners supports the work here with a small commission, thank you.

 Hammerhead Karoo 2 Review